coder-hxl/x-crawl/publish/README.md

 x-crawl is a Nodejs multifunctional crawler library.

-## Feature
+## Features

-- Crawl HTML, JSON, file resources, etc. with simple configuration.
+- Crawl pages, JSON, file resources, etc. with simple configuration.
-- Built-in puppeteer crawls HTML and uses JSDOM library to parse HTML.
+- The built-in puppeteer crawls the page, and uses the jsdom library to parse the page.
 - Support asynchronous/synchronous way to crawl data.
-- Support Promise/Callback way to get the result.
+- Support Promise/Callback method to get the result.
-- Polling function.
+- Polling function, fixed-point crawling.
 - Anthropomorphic request interval.
-- Written in TypeScript, provides generics.
+- Written in TypeScript, providing generics.

-## Benefits provided by using puppeter
+## Relationship with puppeter

+The fetchHTML API internally uses the [puppeter](https://github.com/puppeteer/puppeteer) library to crawl pages.

+The following can be done:

 - Generate screenshots and PDFs of pages.
 - Crawl a SPA (Single-Page Application) and generate pre-rendered content (i.e. "SSR" (Server-Side Rendering)).